Pay Stub for Dummies – Easy Guide to Reading Your Paycheck

 2. Employer Information

-Lists the company’s name and address, important for official and legal purposes.
+Lists your company’s name and address, useful for official records and verification purposes.

 3. Gross Pay

 Total earnings before any deductions.
-This may include salary, hourly wages, overtime, and bonuses.
+This may include salary, hourly wages, overtime, bonuses, and other incentives.

 4. Taxes Withheld